fivetran-juliengoulley/dbt_mongodb_unpack_documents/README.md

 }}
 ```

-> This option makes use of the `fivetran_formula_model` lookup table, which stores connector-generated SQL queries for each source table.
-Compared to `fivetran_formula`, which is used in Options 2 & 3, it is typically more complete and supports most double-nested formulas.

 ### Option 2: Flatten all fields but arrays

 If you would like your model to flatten the document but store arrays in singular fields then you will need to: